The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Audit of existing workflows

 • Map out your current process.
-Where are the bottlenecks?
-What tasks take up the most time?
+Where are the bottlenecks ?
+What are the tasks that take up the most time?

-• Involve your team in identifying pain points: they will know where the inefficiencies are.
+• Involve your team in identifying pain points : it will know where the inefficiencies are.

 Choosing the right platform